 Teaching as Performance

 Take a free mini course on PD for New ELA Teachers or PD for ELA Teachers.

 These courses focus on making the study of literature fun, relevant, and meaningful for students.
 I'll describe how I encourage creativity and curiosity in my classroom.
 In PD for Secondary ELA Teachers, you'll be able to download 100 resources including my units on short fiction, poetry, and Hamlet a $50 value).

 At the end of the course, you'll get the time to reflect and plan, and participants will receive a certificate of completion with 10 PD credit hours.
 Individual districts or states approve the PD credit hours.

 Hi, I’m Scott Cameron and I've been teaching since 2004.

 Over the years, I've discovered that it's not easy to create an engaging and fun activity for students.
 It's truly an art, and I find that I am most creative after a good conversation with a colleague.
 I started Teacher's Workshop to extend these kinds of conversations beyond the walls of our schools.
+Sometimes, professional development works for any teacher in any grade level or subject area.
+Sometimes, it's better to dive deep with teachers in your content area.
 Visit Teacher's Workshop to read my blog about literature and teaching and learn more.

 Subscribe to sign up and receive notifications.